CS2510/Game-Loop-Minimum-Example/README.md

 # Game-Loop-Minimum-Example
-A minimal example of a game loop-based game
+The repo contains several examples of simple games that use a basic game loop.